 Pellet Boss digital controller

 The MAK's most important feature is its digital temperature control system.
 Thermostatic controls are why all pellet smokers require electricity.
 Temperature control is at the heart of all good cooking, indoors or out, BBQ or not, and it's what makes pellet cookers so easy to cook on.
 MAK's computerized Pellet Boss controller is very reliable and accurate.
 It has a lot of built-in capabilities such as setting up sequences, alarms, multiple users, and more.
-But the process is controlled by punching two buttons and four arrows on the front of the controller, tedious procedure that makes much of the convenience more difficult to harness.
-That said, turning the cooker on and off and raising and lowering temp is a snap.
+The process is controlled by punching two buttons and four arrows on the front of the controller.
+Turning the cooker on and off and raising and lowering temp is a snap.

 One great upgrade with the latest model 2-Star is that the built-in temperature probe is no longer fixed to a mount in the corner away from the food (see the photo further down the page).
 You can now place the cooker temperature probe anywhere you want in the interior, right next to the meat, ideally.
 The Pellet Boss also has ports for three meat probes so you can load 'er up with three different meats of various thickness with three different target temps, say a beef brisket (203°F target), precooked ham (140°F target), and a turkey breast (160°F target), and then monitor all three meats at once.
 MAK is the only cooker that uses K-type thermocouple probes.
 Here is the one they include: